josemenber/image-based-crop-anomaly-detection/README.md

 # Image-based crop anomaly detection using Artificial Intelligence techniques

-This repository makes available the source code and methodology of the work: "Crop anomaly detection through images using Artificial Intelligence techniques".
+This repository makes available the source code and methodology of the work: "A general methodology for image-based anomaly detection in smart agriculture".
 This paper presents a methodology for the classification of crop anomalies at the image level.
-Evaluated the performance of two deep learning models such as Inception-v3 and ResNet-50 on the DeepWeeds and Agriculture-Vision challenge 2020 datasets.
+Evaluated the performance of foue deep learning models such as VGG16, Inception-v3, ResNet-50 and Xception on the DeepWeeds and Agriculture-Vision challenge 2020 datasets.
 These models achieved an average classification accuracy of 95.6% and 96.6% respectively on the DeepWeeds dataset, improving on the 95.1% and 95.7% results obtained by [1].
 For the Agriculture-Vision 2020 challenge dataset [2], an average classification accuracy of 95.3% was achieved with Inception-v3 and 94.3% with ResNet-50.
 In addition, the inference times of the models were calculated with an average time of 10 ms for DeepWeeds and 50 ms for the Agriculture-Vision dataset.
 This demonstrates that the real-time implementation of such complex models for the automatic detection of crop anomalies is feasible.

 The contents of this repository are released under an [Apache 2 license](https://github.com/josemenber/image-based-crop-anomaly-detection/blob/master/LICENSE).